PickNikRobotics/moveit_pro_training_ws/doc/03_configuration_packages.md

 ```

 We will add the hardware realsense_d435 to the simulation world by adding it to the simulation world xacro found at `description/ur5e_gazebo.xacro`.
-To do this, we use the realsense_d435 xacro macro (which is found in the MoveIt Studio `picknik_accessories` package and is already included in the simulation world xacro).
+To do this, we use the `realsense_d435` xacro macro (which is found in the `picknik_accessories` package and is already included in the simulation world xacro).

 To add an instance of this macro, after the `external_camera_link` definition, add: